On Interference-Rejection Using Riemannian Geometry for Direction of Arrival Estimation: Conclusion

 \section{Conclusion}

-We present a Riemannian approach for the design of different beamformers for interference rejection in reverberant environments.
-The resulting beam pattern is used for DoA estimation of the desired source, as it rejects the beams directed at the interference sources.
+We present a Riemannian approach for the design of beamformers {and DoA estimation methods} for interference rejection in reverberant environments. {Specifically, the Riemannian mean is incorporated instead of the sample correlation matrix} for DoA estimation of the desired source, as it {inherently} rejects the interference sources.
 We analytically show that the DS beamformer, based on the Riemannian geometry of the HPD manifold, results in a higher output SIR than the typical DS beamformer, which implicitly considers the Euclidean geometry.
-We extend our approach to other beamformers, such as subspace-based beamformers and the MVDR, experimentally demonstrating superior output SIR and better DoA estimations in comparison to their Euclidean counterpart.
+We extend our approach to other beamformers, such as subspace-based beamformers and the MVDR, {as well as a Bayesian learning method}, experimentally demonstrating superior output SIR and better DoA estimations in comparison to their Euclidean counterparts.

 {\appendices